roynguyenn/league_analysis/README.md

 | 1.0        | T1                    | 335.03  | 2.15      | 3.33        | 1.69       |
 | 1.0        | Team Liquid Academy   | 323.03  | 2.41      | 3.40        | 1.72       |

-This is the aggregate statistics of the same teams that didn't get first tower
+This is the aggregate statistics of the same teams that didn't get first tower.

 | firsttower | teamname            | csat10 | killsat10 | assistsat10 | deathsat10 |
 |------------|---------------------|--------|-----------|-------------|------------|